kricsleo/vscode-package.json-inspector/README.md

 - `title`: with a link if the `homepage` field is provided
 - `description`: hidden if no description
 - `GZipped size`: powered by [bundlephobia.com](https://bundlephobia.com), only for public npm packages
-- `version`: currently using and the latest
+- `version`: currently using and the latest version

 ### **<kbd>cmd</kbd> + click** to goto node_modules